How to Use Your Own Router with the Verizon 5G Home Internet Gateway

 If the built-in Wi-Fi router on your Verizon 5G Home Internet gateway is not reaching all of the devices in your home, you may need to use your own Wi-Fi router to get better range.

-In my case, it was sufficient for both floors of my condo, but it didn’t reach my outdoor Ring cameras.
+In my case, the Verizon Gateway’s built-in Wi-Fi was sufficient for both floors of my condo, but it didn’t reach my outdoor Ring cameras.
 So, I found it necessary to plug in my trusty Netgear Wi-Fi router into my Verizon 5G Home Internet gateway.
-That solved my Wi-Fi coverage issues.

-The best way to use your own router with the Verizon 5G gateway is to put the gateway into Passthrough mode because it offers maximum compatibility with various ways to use your router (due to avoiding the “double NAT” problem).
+The ideal way to use your own router with the Verizon 5G gateway, however, is to put the gateway into Passthrough mode because it offers maximum compatibility with various ways to use your router (due to avoiding the “double NAT” problem).

 Log Into Your Gateway